Moner: Motion Correction in Undersampled Radial MRI with Unsupervised Neural Representation: Conclusion

 This work proposes Moner, a novel method to address rigid motion-corrupted, undersampled radial MRI reconstruction.
 The proposed Moner is an unsupervised DL model, which eliminates the need for external training data and thus can flexibly adapt to different MRI acquisition protocols, such as different acceleration rates.
 Our Moner makes several key innovations that significantly improve MRI reconstructions, including integrating a motion model into the INR framework, presenting a new formulation for radial MRI reconstruction, and introducing a coarse-to-fine hash coding approach.
-Empirical evaluations on several MRI datasets demonstrate that our Moner achieves SOTA performance in terms of both efficiency and image quality.
-While the proposed Moner demonstrates promising MoCo performance, it has several limitations.
+Empirical evaluations on several MRI datasets demonstrate that our Moner achieves SOTA performance in terms of both efficiency and image quality. \paragraph{Limitation} While the proposed Moner demonstrates promising MoCo performance, it has several limitations.
 First, our Moner is currently designed for 2D MRI, while 3D MRI MoCo is more practical, as subject's movements occur in 3D space.
 Secondly, the quasi-static motion model assumes rigid motion between acquisition frames, but it falls short in simulating certain complex motion scenarios.
 These include motion occurring within acquisition frames, non-rigid motion, and intricate spin-history effects.
 However, we emphasize that extending it to 3D is feasible with advanced INR architectures, such as $K$-plane~\citep{fridovich2023k} and Hexplane~\citep{cao2023hexplane}.
 Also, for non-rigid motion, Moner can be extended by incorporating deformation field modeling~\citep{reed2021dynamic}.
 Additionally, our Moner primarily focuses on radial MRI by leveraging the naive Fourier-slice theorem.
-Adapting it to handle more diverse MRI sampling patterns (\eg Cartesian and spiral) also presents a potential direction for future work.
+Adapting it to handle more diverse MRI sampling patterns (\eg Cartesian and spiral) also presents a potential direction for future work. \paragraph{Acknowlegement} This study was supported by the National Natural Science Foundation of China (grant 62471296 \& 62071299), the National Key R\&D Program of China (grant 2024YFC2421100), and MoE Key Lab of Intelligent Perception and Human-Machine Collaboration (ShanghaiTech University).
+Also, the authors thank Bowen Li, Jie Feng, and Guoyan Lao for their help with 3D MRI data acquisition.